On endomorphisms of projective varieties with numerically trivial canonical divisors: Introduction

 The following result is an application of Theorem \ref{main-thm-qa-a} to the Hyperk\"ahler case.
 Note that in this case, any surjective endomorphism is an automorphism. \begin{theorem} Let $f:X\to X$ be an automorphism of a projective Hyperk\"ahler manifold $X$.
 Then the following are equivalent. \begin{itemize} \item[(1)] $f$ is of positive entropy. \item[(2)] $f^*D\not\equiv D$ for any nef $\mathbb{R}$-Cartier divisor $D\not\equiv 0$. \item[(3)] $f$ is quasi-amplified. \item[(4)] For some $n>0$, $f^n$ is birationally equivalent to some amplified automorphism $f':X'\to X'$. \end{itemize} Moreover, if $f$ is PCD, then all the above are satisfied. \end{theorem}

-\begin{remark} Oguiso \cite[Theorem 4.1]{Ogu15} constructed an automorphism $f:S\to S$ of a projective K3 surface $S$ with Picard number $2$, such that no eigenvalue of $f^*|_{\NS(S)}$ is $1$.
-In particular, $f$ is amplified.
-We refer to Corollary \ref{cor-k3} for further discussion about projective K3 surfaces. \end{remark}
+\begin{remark} \begin{enumerate} \item Oguiso \cite[Theorem 4.1]{Ogu15} constructed an automorphism $f:S\to S$ of a projective K3 surface $S$ with Picard number $2$, such that no eigenvalue of $f^*|_{\NS(S)}$ is $1$.
+In particular, $f$ is amplified by noting that $f^*-\id$ on $\NS(S)\otimes_{\mathbb{Z}}\mathbb{R}$ is surjective.
+We refer to Corollary \ref{cor-k3} and Examples \ref{exa-k3-1} and \ref{exa-k3-2} for further discussion on the case of projective K3 surfaces. \item There are three types of automorphisms, characterized by the behaviour of the linear automorphism $\varphi:=f^*|_{H^*(X,\mathbb{Z})}$ (cf.~\cite{Can14}).
+If $\varphi$ has finite order, then $f$ is elliptic.
+Otherwise, $f$ is either parabolic or loxodromic: it is parabolic if $\varphi$ has infinite order, but none of its eigenvalues has modulus $>1$; it is loxodromic if some eigenvalue of $\varphi$ has modulus $>1$.
+Note that loxodromic automorphism is equivalent to automorphism of positive entropy. \end{enumerate} \end{remark}

 Next, we consider another important case: the abelian varieties.
 In this case, ``quasi-amplified'' is just ``amplified'' since any big divisor of an abelian variety is ample.
-Krieger and Reschke \cite[Proposition 2.5]{KR} gave the following characterization of PCD isogenies.
+Krieger and Reschke \cite[Proposition 2.5]{KR} gave a characterization of PCD isogenies.
 Here, we provide a similar criterion of amplified endomorphisms for comparison.